skippyr/becho/README.md

 becho hello world
 ```

-`becho` will interpret those arguments as the `helloworld`.
+`becho` will interpret those arguments as the text `helloworld`.
 By default,
 `becho` will consider an empty string as the separator to be used when
 concatenating the arguments, but it can be changed by using the flag
 `-t` or `--separator`, so the command: